 How to Go Card-Ready—Without Breaking the Bank

 Transitioning to card acceptance doesn’t have to be a tech nightmare.
-It can be fast, affordable, and even profitable if done the right way.
+It can be fast, affordable, and even profitable if done the right way when you work with a trusted merchant services provider.

 The first step is choosing the right point-of-sale system.
-Devices like the Clover Flex or Duo make it easy to accept cards, tap-to-pay, and even digital wallets.
+Devices like the Clover Flex handheld POS or an offline-capable terminal such as Clover Duo for offline credit card processing make it easy to accept cards, tap-to-pay, and even digital wallets.
 They also come with powerful tools for inventory, staff management, and loyalty programs—all in one.

 Lastly, make sure your team is trained and your customers are informed.
 A simple sign at the register and a quick explanation go a long way.